inet-framework/inet-showcases/visualizer/networkpathactivity/doc/index.rst

 With INET simulations, it is often useful to be able to visualize network traffic.
 INET offers several visualizers for this task, operating at various levels of the network stack.
-In this showcase, we examine ``NetworkRouteVisualizer`` that can provide graphical feedback about network layer level traffic.
+In this showcase, we examine :ned:`NetworkRouteVisualizer` that can provide graphical feedback about network layer level traffic.

 The showcase consists of four simulation models, each demonstrating